princek12345/Poem-generation-using-HMM-methods/README.md

 Note :

-This was a part of work at CALTECH in CS155 : Machine learning and Data Mining.
+This was a part of group work at CALTECH in CS155 : Machine learning and Data Mining.
 Keep in Mind of Honor code of CALTECH before looking at the files.

 Honor Code :